IgniteUI/indigo-design-docfx/en/known-issues.md

 > [!Note]
 > Future releases will include these components.

-### Indigo-Patterns Sketch Library and Code Generation

-The Patterns library is not currently supported for code generation.
-If your Sketch file contains any elements from the Indigo-Patterns library they will not display inside the [Code Generator Plugin](codegen/vscode-plugin.md) for VS Code.
-We will be adding support in a later release.

 ### Proportional widths not completed

 As this is not completed we give each element 100% width instead of calculating a specific percent based on their width relative to other row elements: